4Securitas/checkmaster/README.md

 ## Usage

-If executed without a configuration file, checkmaster returns some general information about the environment where it has been executed.
+If executed without a configuration file, checkmaster returns some general information on the specific environment where it's been executed.

 ````
 {